firilanjm/firilanjm/README.md

 Hi!
 I’m Firila Najma, a second-year Statistics & Data Science student at UBC.
-I’m passionate about turning raw data into actionable insights through Python, SQL, and Tableau.
+I’m passionate about turning raw data into actionable insights through R, Python, SQL, and Tableau.

 On this GitHub, you’ll find projects showcasing my skills in: